Language Arts 5

 Summary of Course Content and Activities

-There are 9 units of study: Active Living and Motivation; Movement Skills Development; Developing Character; Personal Safety; Healthy Eating; Healthy Relationships; Decision Making; Human Reproduction (opt-in); and Financial Literacy.
+There are 9 units of study: Active Living and Motivation; Movement Skills Development; Developing Character; Personal Safety; Healthy Eating; Healthy Relationships; Decision Making (opt-in); Human Reproduction (opt-in); and Financial Literacy.
 There are also monthly physical activity logs to complete.

-Please note that the Human Reproduction unit is an “opt-in” unit of study and requires parental approval before a student is allowed to take part in it.
-Parents can contact the school to gain access to the course in order to view the unit’s contents.
+Please note that the Decision Making and Human Reproduction units are “opt-in” units of study and require parental approval before a student is allowed to take part in them.
+Parents will be provided with information regarding these units and how to opt-in at the beginning of course.

-On top of Alberta Education’s goals and outcomes, this course is designed to help students develop a godly understanding of who they are, from a biblical perspective, and to also learn how to take care of their bodies in a healthy manner, through eating well and daily physical activity.
+On top of Alberta Education’s goals and outcomes, this course is designed to help students develop a godly understanding of who they are and to also learn how to take care of their bodies in a healthy manner, through eating well and daily physical activity.
 Health and life skills involve learning about the habits, behaviours, interactions, and decisions related to healthy daily living and planning for the future.

 Philosophy Statement: